All Episodes

 We have a lot of arrows in the quiver.

-Uh there's something that you say, and I don't think it gets enough attention, and we've talked about it quite a bit through Live for Your Die and other people who are writing these great books right now, like the judge that was on today.
+And we've talked about it quite a bit through Live Free Your Die and other people who are writing these great books right now, like the judge that was on today.

-Really just we need our audience to think of one main thing, which is these people have all been in office for more than a hundred years combined.
+Really, just we need our audience to think of one main thing, which is these people have all been in office for more than 100 years combined.

 They have done nothing for the American voter.